Multi-linear Monogamy Relations for Three Qubit States: Conclusions

 \section{Conclusions}

-Here we mainly consider the shareablility of the entanglement for a three-qubit state in terms of the EoF.
-We present an upper bound on the sum of the EoF, $E_{AB}+E_{AC}+E_{BC},$ this tells us that the entanglement cannot be shared freely for a three-qubit system.
-Then we present the upper bound of $sC(\cdot)$ for a three-qubit state, and we also present that up to the local unitary transformations, the W state is the unique that can reach the upper bound of $sC(\cdot)$ for a three-qubit state.
-Under a condition we conjecture, we can generalize the above result to an $n$-qubit pure state.
-Finally, the methods we used can be generalized to consider the upper bound of the multi-linear monogamy relation in terms of other bipartite entanglement measures such as, R$\ddot{e}$nyi entanglement for an $n$-qubit pure state.
+Here we have mainly considered the shareablility of the entanglement for a multi-qubit state in terms of the EoF.
+We have presented that up to the local unitary transformations, the W state is the unique that can reach the upper bound of $MC(\cdot)$ for a three-qubit state, these results may tell us that the entanglement cannot be shared freely for a three-qubit system.
+We have also picked $10^5$ four-qubit and five-qubit pure states randomly and computed their $MC(\cdot)$, which have verified the Conjecture \ref{cj:nqubitMES=w} numerically.
+Finally, we also have presented some applications of our results.
+We think the methods here we used can be generalized to consider the upper bound of the multi-linear monogamy relation in terms of other bipartite entanglement measures such as, R$\acute{e}$nyi entanglement for an $n$-qubit pure state.
 We believe that our results are helpful on the study of monogamy relations for multipartite entanglement systems.\\